2025 Annual Report

 Expanding Impact

-Halt Violence performed 57 conflict mediations in 2023.
-Thanks to our team, we were able to squash 46 beefs that stopped murders, shootings and fights among black youth, black teens and black adults.
-However, we had 11 that we couldn't prevent.
+Halt Violence performed 50 conflict mediations in 2025.
+Thanks to our team, we were able to squash 66% of beefs that stopped murders, shootings and fights among black youth, black teens and black adults.
+However, we had 34% that we couldn't prevent.
+Of the types of beef, 72% stemmed from individual beefs, including 2% gang-related because of who individuals were associated with, 6% hood beefs, and 2% involving drug deals gone wrong.
+The remaining 28% were related to domestic violence.
 With our help, disputes were ceased among individuals, squads, gangs and even families!
 Our Street Mentors, through tireless efforts, are still pursuing the beefs that are still on going.
 These disputes are not simply forgotten.

 Partnerships

 Halt Violence has positioned itself for success by creating and establishing strong working partnerships.
-Here are some of our partners for 2023.
-The Columbus Metropolitan (Parsons, Linden, Driving Park, MLK and Barnett branches, CPO (Community Properties of Ohio), Buckeye Ranch and The Public Defender’s Office.
+Here are some of our partners for 2025.
+Adult Probation, Juvenile Probation, The Buckeye Ranch and The Juvenile Public Defender’s Office.

 Donations, Grant Awards & Fundraising